data for decision-making

 > read the report

-Note: The special-edition Spring & Summer 2024 newsletter and the 2019 LWCBMN network report include information about apparent hotspots occurring along the Winnipeg River.
+Note: The 2019 LWCBMN network report includes information about apparent hotspots occurring along the Winnipeg River.
 After reviewing our data and consulting with our science advisors, we have removed water samples collected at hydroelectric generating stations from our dataset.
 Read more on our website about how we reached this decision, and how we are continuing to work with our partners to generate credible, useful data to enrich our understanding of phosphorus loading and point the way to collaborative solutions.

 open-access data